Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 Mobile Phone Connections

 The Road Glide and Street Glide can connect to a mobile phone via Bluetooth.
-The Road Glide has an in-dash audio/infotainment system, allowing for hands-free phone calls or music streaming from the rider’s mobile phone.
+Also, the Road Glide has an in-dash audio/infotainment system, allowing for hands-free phone calls or music streaming from the rider’s mobile phone.
+The Road Glide is available in a sleek black finish, giving it a bold and commanding presence on the road.

 The Street Glide also has an in-dash audio/infotainment system but with a more advanced system that allows for easier navigation, music streaming, and a USB port for charging the rider’s mobile phone.
 The street glide offers more storage space and safety features than the road glide.

-The street glide has several safety features, such as ABS, front and rear traction control, and electronic stability control, all designed to make riding safer and more comfortable.
-Besides these safety features, the street glide has a larger fairing, providing additional protection from wind and road debris.
+The Street Glide has several safety features, such as ABS, front and rear traction control, and electronic stability control, all designed to make riding safer and more comfortable.
+Besides these safety features, the street glide has a larger fairing design, providing additional protection from wind and road debris.
 This street glide can handle various riding conditions and provide flexibility for any riding activity.

 Road Glide Vs. Street Glide Performance Specs